Frequency partition of a graph

-Frequency partitions of various graph families are completely identifieds; frequency partitions of many families of graphs are not identified.
+Frequency partitions of various graph families are completely identified; frequency partitions of many families of graphs are not identified.

 Frequency partitions of Eulerian graphs

 For a frequency partition p = f1 + f2 + ... + fk of an integer p > 1, its graphic degree sequence is denoted as ((d1)f1,(d2)f2, (d3)f3, ..., (dk) fk) where degrees di's are different and fi ≥ fj for i < j.

 Bhat-Nayak et al. (1979) showed that a partition of p with k parts, k ≤ integral part of $(p-1)/2$ is a frequency partition of a Eulerian graph and conversely.

 Frequency partition of trees, Hamiltonian graphs, tournaments and hypegraphs

 The frequency partitions of families of graphs such as trees, Hamiltonian graphs directed graphs and tournaments and to k-uniform hypergraphs. have been characterized.

 Unsolved problems in frequency partitions

 The frequency partitions of the following families of graphs have not yet been characterized: